-Veterinary Shortage: The dominance of agriculture, particularly livestock, on the regional economy highlights the need for ample supply of related, supporting industry clusters, including largeanimal veterinary services.
-U.S. Senator Mike Crapo contended "Qualified veterinarians in agricultural communities across Idaho and the Nation are a key part of maintaining animal health and welfare, and ensuring ranchers and farmers have access to care for their livestock."xiii Nationally, veterinarians are in short supply with rural areas seeing the largest deficiencies.
+Denciencies in Supporting- Veterinary Shortage: The dominance of agriculture, particularly livestock, on the regional economy highlights the need for ample supply of related, supporting industry clusters, including large-animal veterinary services.
+U.S. Senator Mike Crapo contended "Qualified veterinarians in agricultural communities across Idaho and the Nation are a key part of maintaining animal health and welfare, and ensuring ranchers and farmers have access to care for their livestock." ^{xiv} Nationally, veterinarians are in short supply with rural areas seeing the largest deficiencies.
 Six regional areas in Idaho were designated by the USDA National Institute of Food and Agriculture as shortage areas in rural private practice for 2022.
 Additionally, the State of Idaho was designated as a shortage area for public practice.
 Both Cassia County and Twin Falls County were identified as having a shortage in private practice for rural area food animal medicine.
-Efforts to expand Veterinary Medicine educational opportunities and attract practicing veterinarians is ongoing with local, state, and national leadership engaged.

-Commercial Truck Driving: Seasonal agricultural commodities and value-added products produced in South-central Idaho rely primarily on the trucking industry to get products to market.
-High retirement rates among the existing workforce and increased demand due to increases in online shopping during the COVID-19 pandemic led to "almost 9,500 unique job posting throughout Idaho in 2021 for heavy and tractor-trailer truck drivers".\V Intentional recruitment efforts, including a new registered apprenticeship program are steps in the right direction.
-Collaborations among Mountain West leadership to negotiate current age restrictions on interstate travel would also lessen the strain of too few drivers.
+Efforts to expand Veterinary Medicine educational opportunities and attract practicing eight counties in south central Idaho." ^{xv} As the number of baby boomers retiring increases, the consequences of not having viable succession plans, is reflected in the diminishing number of farms due to consolidation of operations.
+The regions reliance on agriculture and food manufacturing demands initiatives be taken to preserve prime veterinarians is ongoing with local, state, and national leadership engaged.
+Commercial Truck Driving: Seasonal agricultural commodities and value-added products produced in South- central Idaho rely primarily on the trucking industry to get products to market.
+High retirement rates among the existing workforce and increased demand due to increases in online shopping during the COVID-19 pandemic led to "almost 9,500 unique job posting throughout Idaho in 2021 for heavy and tractor-trailer truck drivers". ^{xvi} Intentional recruitment efforts, including a new registered apprenticeship program are steps in the right direction.
+Collaborations among Mountain West leadership to negotiate current age restrictions on interstate travel would also lessen the strain of too few drivers. farmland from being developed for non-production uses.
+Cybersecurity: Despite efforts to secure Idaho's digital infrastructure, including the 2015 creation of a statewide cybersecurity task force, the state has continued to be bombarded with cyberattacks, including malware crippling Twin Falls County operations and county court proceedings in 2021.
+Regional leadership must prioritize adoption of the cybersecurity task force's 18 recommendations, including public awareness and education to ensure our digital infrastructure remains safe and reliable.